DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 Although there exists multiple tools for the conversion if image into another format, none implement image to sound in the same way as is intended by this project.

 VizWiz[@vizwiz] and TapTapSee[@taptap] are examples of two mobile applications designed to assist the visually impaired.
 VizWiz implements "quikTurkit", a project specific feature built using the TurKit API[@turkit] for recruiting human workers to executing tasks on Mechanical Turk[@mechanicalturk].
 The application makes use of image, voice recording and speech to text, to allow users to receive information about a specific object or scene.
-Its academic paper highights issues regarding speech to text conversion, stating that it has a 15.8% success rate in accurately converting voice recorded questions into text for later answering.
+Its academic paper highlights issues regarding speech to text conversion, stating that it has a 15.8% success rate in accurately converting voice recorded questions into text for later answering.
 Although image classification and analysis relies on this conversion, the human classifier can listen to the voice recorded question captured by the user.
 Therein lies a possible issue or restriction caused by language based analysis.

 Both VizWiz and TapTapSee use VoiceOver[@voiceover], a gesture-based screen reader on iOS.
 However, TapTapSee does all image classifications automatically as opposed to outsourcing to Mechical Turk's human workers.
 Because of the nature of the application, it cannot answer the same multitude of questions as VizWiz; it can simply classify objects in a given image and speak the answer to the user along with displaying the text.
 Although the application allows for multiple languages, it does not supply the user with information such as position, thus removing the user from the immediate experience of object interaction.